tindandelion/ml-exercise/README.md

 DONE Calculation error handling

 # Iteration 2: Deployment
-- Deployment: Use production web-server
+DONE Deployment: Use production web-server
+- Logging: log it when model returns None (problem with anaconda:latest Docker image)
 - Observe production deployment options
 - Logging: what to use?
 - Scalability